Bhat-Gurunandan/ajeeb-goa/markdown/chapter12.md

 like beatings and stabbings.

 The really interesting battle was on the cultural front.
-Maharashtra’s popular Lal Bavtta Kala Pathak led by Shahir Amar Shaikh, as well as Shahir Sable, enthralled crowds with inspiring patriotic Marathi songs like *Jai Jai Maharashtra Mazha* (Victory to my Maharashtra), to generate support for merger.
+Maharashtra’s popular *Lal Bavtta Kala Pathak* led by Shahir Amar Shaikh, as well as Shahir Sable, enthralled crowds with inspiring patriotic Marathi songs like *Jai Jai Maharashtra Mazha* (Victory to my Maharashtra), to generate support for merger.

-To counter them, a young brigade of singers, musicians and lyricists led by Ulhas Buyao entered the arena, styling themselves as the Jai Gomantak Kala Pathak.
+To counter them, a young brigade of singers, musicians and lyricists led by Ulhas Buyao entered the arena, styling themselves as the *Jai Gomantak Kala Pathak*.
 Their Konkani campaign songs like *Goenchea Mhojea Goenkarano*, *Jayat Jage* and *Channeache Rati* long outlived the movement to become popular folk songs that even today’s younger generation continues to enjoy.
 Interestingly, while the banners